NerdyDuck/NerdyDuck.CodedExceptions/README.md

 It also includes helper classes to create standardized HRESULT values compliant to Microsoft's usage of HRESULT.
 See [here](https://msdn.microsoft.com/en-us/library/cc231198.aspx) for more information.

 #### Platforms
-- .NET 4.5 framework or newer for desktop applications
+- .NET Framework 4.5 or newer for desktop applications
 - Universal App Platform (UAP) or Universal Windows Platform (UWP) 10.0 (Windows 10) or newer for Windows Store Apps and [Windows 10 IoT](https://dev.windows.com/en-us/iot)

 #### Languages